 - The situation must be a potential life-threatening emergency and the care provided must be necessary to treat the emergency.
 CPR, the Heimlich maneuver, rescue breathing, and stopping blood loss are all examples of potentially life-saving treatments.

-Simply put, if you are acting with pure intentions, you are protected from liability when trying to save a life.
-This article is not intended to be legal advice but you can read the entirety of Tennessee's Good Samaritan Act here.
+Simply put, if you are acting with pure intentions, you are protected from liability when trying to save a life in Tennessee.
+While this article is in no way intended to be legal advice, you can read the entirety of Tennessee's Good Samaritan Act for further information.